AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/sfdc-app.md

 Salesforce&trade; is the most popular CRM solution among sales and marketing teams.
 Using Adobe Learning Manager app in Salesforce, learners can access all of their learning content from within their Salesforce interface.
 Learners can access their assigned learning content such as courses, learning programs, and job aids from within the Salesforce.
 Users can also receive notifications about their enrollments and announcements from the Administrator.

-This app will be available to you in Salesforce only when the Admin of your Prime account has completed the setup activities required.
-For more details, see [Learning Manager App for Salesforce](../../integration-admin/feature-summary/sfdc-app.md), and request your Admin to install the Prime App for Salesforce.
+This app will be available to you in Salesforce only when the Admin of your Learning Manager account has completed the setup activities required.
+For more details, see [Learning Manager App for Salesforce](../../integration-admin/feature-summary/sfdc-app.md), and request your Admin to install the Learning Manager App for Salesforce.

 ## Locate app in Salesforce {#locateappinsalesforce}